-The fastest and most efficient way of detecting malicious code or malware on a WordPress theme is to scan it with the MalCare WordPress scanner.
-Unlike other scanners, is dives deep into every nook and corner to find any trace of malware.
-It can detect malicious code disguised as a genuine piece of code.
+The fastest and efficient way to detect malicious code and malware in WordPress themes is to use theme authenticity checker(TAC) plugins like MalCare WordPress scanner.
+The plugin dives deep into every location of your site to find any trace of malicious code, even if it is disguised as a genuine piece of code.

 We will show you how to use MalCare to run a WordPress theme security check whether it is installed on your site or not.

 We are going to cover two scenarios: